Introduction to MySQL SHOW Triggers

 How Does SHOW Triggers Statement Work in MySQL?

 The MySQL Trigger working is related to creating or dropping any trigger element in a database.
-When we execute the SHOW TRIGGERS in MySQL, we will view the lists of available triggers that are defined for the database tables.
-If the database is not mentioned then, the default database will be used unless we have included the database using the FROM clause.
+When we execute the SHOW TRIGGERS in MySQL, we will view the lists of available triggers defined for the database tables.
+If the database is not mentioned, the default database will be used unless we have included the database using the FROM clause.

-We can also use the LIKE clause in association with SHOW TRIGGERS to indicate the names of tables that matches and thus causes the server to output the triggers related to those tables.
-For adding any conditional statements we can use an option i.e. WHERE clause with SHOW TRIGGERS to implement the query and output trigger rows.
+We can also use the LIKE clause in association with SHOW TRIGGERS to indicate the names of tables that match and thus causes the server to output the triggers related to those tables.
+We can use an option for adding conditional statements, i.e., WHERE clause with SHOW TRIGGERS, to implement the query and output trigger rows.

 In MySQL, the result set containing the succeeding columns will be returned as output after the SHOW TRIGGERS statement: